victorlian/VoxSpell/readme.txt

 README
-SOFTENG 206 - Assignment 3
+SOFTENG 206 - Assignment 4
-dwon184, vlia679
+vlia679

 To run, simply double click on the SpellingAid.jar file.

-Please place the following in the same directory as the SpellingAid.jar file
+Please make sure the following things are in the same directory as the jar file.
+(don't move, rename or delete these files!)
 - NZCER-spelling-lists.txt
 - big_buck_bunny_1_minute.avi
 - reversed.avi

-The NZ voice from Festival has been assumed to have been installed following the instructions on Canvas.

-Please note: reversed.avi has been generated using FFMPEG beforehand.
-Usually, if the file has been deleted, we use SwingWorker and FFMPEG to generate in the background, however, the reverse filter does not seem to present in lab computers so we have supplied the reversed.avi file pre-generated.
+- image (folder)

+Features to be implemented:
+1. Sound rewards. (festival will only say correct at the moment)
+2. Clearing stats/storing stats files.
+3. Settings panel will receive some UI updates on fonts/layout
+4. Some new line charcters may have been printed incorrectly or missing.

+Warnings:
+1. The program does allow you to change a wordlist, but the wordlist MUST:
+	- have the same format as NZCER
+	- have 11 levels, namely 1-11
+	- have at least 10 words for each level.
+   Otherwise, might result in unexpected behaviour/exceptions being thrown.
+2. The debug panel is included for developers only.
+It will be removed once deployed.
+(The cheat button may be helpful when doing a new quiz, it tells you the current word being spelt)

+Disclaimer:
+All the icons/images/videos being used are open sourced.